ghik/kubernetes-the-harder-way/docs/06_Spinning_up_Worker_Nodes.md

 sudo modprobe br_netfilter
 ```

-Run this on all worker nodes.
+Run this on all control and worker nodes.
 In order to make it persistent, add it to
-`cloud-init/user-data.control` and `cloud-init/user-data.worker:
+`cloud-init/user-data.control` and `cloud-init/user-data.worker`:

 ```yaml
 write_files: